-In this paper we describe and implement a new sequential cropping capability in demonstrate a new development for JULES enabling more than one crop to be simulated at a given location during a growing season (available in JULES from version 5.7) particular growing season, thereby including a sequential cropping capability.
-This is another step towards being able to include JULES-crop in earth system and climate models important development, allowing more accurate representation of land use and surface coverage in regions where two or more crops are grown in rotation.
-This is important for accurate representation of the and another step towards being able to include JULES-crop in earth system and climate models.
-This development does not modify the crop model, therefore the crop growth and development remain the same between single and sequential crops imulations and for regular or irregular crop rotations.
-However, for these types of crop rotations, the inclusion of sequential crops in JULES does modify the fluxes of carbon and energy in climate simulations in regions with more than one crop grown in one location within a year.
-Sequential crops reduce H and increase LE, thereby modifying heat, particularly changing the contribution from the different components of the latent heat flux.
-For crop rotations without long fallow periods.
+In this paper we describe and implement a new sequential cropping capability in JULES enabling more than one crop to be simulated at a given location during a growing season (available in JULES from version 5.7).
+This is another step towards being able to include JULES-crop in earth system and climate models, allowing more accurate representation of land use and surface coverage in regions where two or more crops are grown in rotation.
+This is important for accurate representation of the fluxes of carbon and energy in climate simulations in regions with more than one crop grown in one location within a year.
+Sequential crops reduce H and increase LE, thereby modifying the contribution from the different components of the latent heat flux.
+For crop rotations without long fallow periods, including sequential crops also affects the availability of soil moisture throughout the year.
+More realistic fluxes of carbon, water and energy are important for understanding the impacts of climate change.
+The continuous simulation of all crops throughout the year also provides a more complete picture of the total demand for water resources which is important for climate impacts assessments.